Packed with articles, tips, workshop news, store coupons, sales alerts and more!

 Visit Alan's web site at www.alanmurphyphotography.com.

 E.J. was born in 1960 in Augsburg, Germany and moved to Ohio in 1969.
-E.J. attended Purdue University and earned a Bachelors Degree in Electrical Engineering.
-He then completed graduate studies in Microelectronics and Semiconductor Physics and worked for the Intel Corporation for 27 years.
-E.J. has two sons, Nicholas and Gregory, and has lived in Chandler, Arizona since 1994.
-E.J. is a professional freelance photographer and has formally studied photography at the University of New Mexico and the Rocky Mountain School of Photography.
-He specializes in artistic images of ducks and teaches bird photography through his DuckShop™ workshops.
-E.J.'s first photographic love, however, is landscape photography.
+He attended Purdue University and earned a Bachelor's Degree in Electrical Engineering and completed graduate studies in Microelectronics and Semiconductor Physics.
+After working for the Intel Corporation for 27 years, he is now retired from the electronics industry and is a professional freelance photographer.
+E.J. and has formally studied photography at the University of New Mexico and completed courses from The Rocky Mountain School of Photography.
+E.J. has two sons, and has lived in Chandler, Arizona since 1994.
+A photographic specialty is artistic images of ducks and E.J. has published the book Ducks of North America - The Photographer's Guide.
+E.J. is also prolific in landscape photography, his first photographic love.
 E.J.'s photographs have been published worldwide in books, advertising, magazines, billboards, murals and more.
-Some of his clients include The National Geographic Society, The National Parks Service, US Fish and Wildlife, the United States Navy, State Parks Arizona, Barrons, Dorling Kindersley, and zoos.
+Some of his publishers and clients include The National Geographic Society, World Wildlife Fund, The United States National Parks Service, US Fish and Wildlife Service, the United States Navy, State Parks Arizona, Barrons, and Dorling Kindersley.
+New Zealand Post honored E.J. by making one of his penguin images the primary image for their 2014 Commemorative Antarctica Ross Dependency Stamp set.
+He has also been named one of the top 100 Wildlife Photographers in the world by Eastern Europe's Digital Photographer Magazine.
 Visit his website at: www.ejphoto.com.